Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 ```

 ### Manage Custom Models Synchronously
 Manage the custom models stored in your account with a synchronous API.
 Note that we are still making an asynchronous call to `WaitForCompletionAsync` for training, since this method does not have a synchronous counterpart.
+For more information on long-running operations, see [Long-Running Operations](#long-running-operations).

 ```C# Snippet:FormRecognizerSampleManageCustomModels
 FormTrainingClient client = new FormTrainingClient(new Uri(endpoint), new AzureKeyCredential(apiKey));